 Several subsequent trips to Europe and the Caribbean in my late teens and early 20’s proved to me that travel is an invaluable experience and instills a childlike sense of wonder in the world.
 After completing my university degree and starting a full time job at the relatively young age of 21 I had a mild existential crisis and realized that I could not tolerate a measly two-week vacation a year.
 I didn’t want to have to coordinate vacations with a significant other.
 I wanted to go wherever I desired, on my own terms.
 Selfish?
 Probably.
 Arguably, I suppose it is a testament to middle class privilege that I can have this way of thinking.
 I was raised in the depths of a North American culture that values work ethic over everything else; while I possess the capability to work 80 hours a week, I do not possess a burning desire to scale the corporate ladder or shatter a glass ceiling (though I support and applaud those who do).
 I simply cannot stare at the walls of a cubicle from 9-5 before slumming back home through a sea of commuting zombies.
 I’ve done it and I did not find it particularly fulfilling.
 Another hundred, thousand or ten thousand dollars in the bank account do not make much difference if you are miserable.
 Studies have repeatedly shown that once basic needs are fulfilled (food, clothing, shelter) any additional money doesn’t make much of an impact on overall happiness.
 It is for this reason that lottery winners often report that they are not any happier a year after winning a jackpot.
 Money is not everything.
 I have substituted my savings account for new experiences.
 I have within me a strong desire to live.
 I harbor the innate urge to explore.

-As it is, I intend on spending the majority of my 20’s gaining life experience and cultural knowledge before focusing on a career path.
-I am choosing to step away from the expected trajectory laid out for me and veer towards the direction of my dreams.
-Instead of putting of my goals and dreams aside for a day is the distant future, I am choosing to pursue them now.
+As it is, I intend on spending my time and energy gaining life experience and cultural knowledge.
+I am deliberately choosing to step away from the expected trajectory and veer towards the unexpected.
+Instead of putting off my goals and dreams for a day in the distant future, I am choosing to pursue them now.

 Safe travels, always.